 The Bar professional training course (BPTC) is the vocational stage of training for aspiring barristers and equips them with all the skills they need to succeed.
+Please note that, from 2020, the course may be known by different names at different course providers.
 It comes after the academic stage (either a law degree or, for non-law graduates, the conversion course also known as the CPE or GDL) and before the year of on-the-job training known as pupillage.

 The one-year BPTC course (two years part time) is designed to bridge the gap between the academic study of the law in the classroom and its practical application in the courtroom.
 Courses are accredited by the Bar Standards Board (BSB).

-The newly introduced Bar course aptitude test (BCAT) requires aspiring barristers to meet a minimum standard of entry to the BPTC.
-You can only take the test between December 2018 and August 2019 – it costs £150 to take the BCAT.
+The Bar course aptitude test (BCAT) requires aspiring barristers to meet a minimum standard of entry to the BPTC.
+You can only take the test between December and August of the year you are due to start your BPTC – it costs £150 to take the BCAT.

 How is the BPTC structured?